Resurrection (1927 film)

 Resurrection is a 1927 American romantic drama film directed by Edwin Carewe, based on Leo Tolstoy's 1899 novel Resurrection.
 The film is a feature-length silent production starring Dolores del Río and featuring an appearance by Ilya Tolstoy who co-wrote the script.
 In 1928, due to the public apathy towards silent films, a sound version was also produced with a newly filmed prologue in which the theme song "Russian Lullaby" was performed and sung.
 While the actual film had no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 In 1931, Carewe directed an all-talking remake of the film starred by Lupe Vélez.

+The film's premiere was held at the Mark Strand Theatre in Manhattan on May 15, 1927.

 Plot

 Katyusha, a country girl, is seduced and abandoned by Prince Dimitry.
 Dimitry finds himself, years later, on a jury trying the same Katyusha for a crime he now realizes his actions drove her to.
 He follows her to imprisonment in Siberia, intent on redeeming her and himself as well.